Mario Mergola

 Result: The result was a playable simulation that clearly showed how player decisions affected outcomes and character survival.
 It demonstrated my ability to combine narrative design, systems thinking, and technical implementation across tools.

-Scars of Honor (In Development) -- Quest Designer / Encounter Designer
+Scars of Honor (In Development) -- Quest Designer / Systems Designer / Encounter Designer

 Challenge: MMO Quest Scalability